 Another critical component of automated patch management solutions is the ability to download new patches from vendors automatically.

-Generally speaking, downloading patches is a simple task.
-Most vendors make it easy to download the necessary patch files to keep their products updated.
+Generally speaking, it’s easy to download patches.
 However, if you manage products from dozens of vendors, staying on top of patch releases can get challenging.
-You'll often fall behind on critical updates, where leaving a vulnerability unpatched could leave your network exposed to cyber risks.
+You'll often fall behind on critical updates, and leaving a vulnerability unpatched could leave your network exposed to cyber risks.
 An automated patch management solution can eliminate this process by automatically downloading updates from vendors as soon as they become available.

 Package creation